WWVB Chiming Clock KitFeatures:

 Left switch selects function to be set/adjusted, and the other two switches change that setting.
 Spoken feedback of function and setting is provided.
 Functions are:

 Unfortunately, several of the parts used in the WWVB clock are only available in SMT packages and will require good soldering skills.
-The TI DAC is fairly fine pitch, so if you haven't soldered this type of chip before, you may not want to attempt it.
+The TI DAC pins have fairly fine pitch, so if you haven't soldered this type of chip before, you may not want to attempt it.
 (I use a microscope and a fine-tipped soldering station.)
-The kit is available either as: 1) A complete kit of the parts to build up the pc board, plus the WWVB receiver module and antenna, or 2) The same parts, with the three SMT chips already mounted on the pc board.
-The LEDs and switches are included.
-9V adapter, case and powered speakers are not included.
 (The clock draws about 35 mA from the 9V adapter.)
 Note: This clock relies on the WWVB signal for accurate timekeeping.
 Although it may work without the signal, I don't recommend using it this way.
 Also, the time zone can only be set to the four zones in the Continental USA.
-Prices (not including small per-order S&H fee): WWVB Clock Kit #1 - $TBD WWVB Clock Kit #2 - $TBD DISCLAIMER: I take no responsibility whatsoever for the use and/or implementation thereof, or the misuse leading to damage to equipment, property, or life, caused by the above circuits.
+Price (not including small per-order S&H fee): WWVB Clock Kit - $TBD DISCLAIMER: I take no responsibility whatsoever for the use and/or implementation thereof, or the misuse leading to damage to equipment, property, or life, caused by the above circuits.

 |